robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 ---
 slug: 'how-i-use-ai-tools-and-how-they-are-changing-software-development'
-title: 'How I use AI toosm and how they are changing software development'
+title: 'How I use AI tools, and how they are changing software development'
 date: '2025-08-07T14:14:30-07:00'
 draft: false
 ---